benji6/moodtracker/README.md

 ##### N.B.

-- Because icons take a long time to generate and do not change often they are created from the master svg file by running `yarn icons` in the `/client` dir and committed to version control.
+- Because icons take a long time to generate and do not change often they are created from the master SVG file by running `yarn icons` in the `/client` dir and committed to version control.
 - Prerendering HTML is also time consuming.
 To do so run `yarn start-prerender` in the `/client` dir in one terminal and then run `yarn html-fragments` in the `/client` dir in another terminal.
 HTML fragments for the different routes are committed to source control in `client/src/prerendered-fragments`.